 Appreciation is a fundamental human need.
-When you attach a reward to a work, everyone gets automatically motivated.
-Moreover, recognising employees for their efforts makes them feel valued.
+When you attach a reward to work, everyone gets automatically motivated.
+Moreover, recognizing employees for their efforts makes them feel valued.
 It also boosts employee motivation.

 This very morning, my boss said whoever could improve their blogs would receive a reward.
 And now, I am more motivated to make this my best article!

 Similar is the case with sports competitions.
 Players feel motivated to strive for the first position because the gold medal is the reward.
 It is the result of their hard work.
 It is what motivates them to work harder the next time.

 Peer motivation is one of the most effective forms of employee motivation.